It's Time to Talk about Cannabis in Tofino

 FREQUENTLY ASKED QUESTIONS

-WHAT IS THE DISTRICT'S APPROACH TO CANNABIS?
+WHAT ARE THE DISTRICT'S LAWS REGARDING CANNABIS?

 HOW IS TOFINO DEVELOPING CANNABIS REGULATIONS?

-Local governments’ role in the regulation of recreational cannabis is becoming clearer, but it is not yet fully defined.
+Local Government: Local governments’ role in the regulation of recreational cannabis is becoming clearer, but it is not yet fully defined.

 To sell non-medical cannabis in British Columbia, retailers will be required to obtain a licence from the Province, and comply with local regualtions.
 To date, it is understood that in BC, local governments will have power to regulate cannabis retail locations through zoning and business licensing powers.
+On June 26th, 2018, the District of Tofno passed Zoning Amendment Bylaw 1238, 2018, which prohibits any building from being used for the sale, production or distribution of non-medical cannabis in Tofino.

 The federal government is involved with most questions around cannabis legalization, such as possession limits, taxation, regulatory compliance, and education.
 It is also establishing minimum regulatory standards that each province may uphold or further restrict.